Calloway County Quilt Trail

 This tobacco barn is well over 100 years old and has a rich family history accompanying it.
 This quilt’s pattern faithfully represents the tobacco crop that is integral to the area.

 There are over 60+ barn quilt squares throughout this area.
 We encourage you to let us know if you have any good photos and stories you’d like added to our Calloway County Quilt Trail guide.
+If you want to dive deeper into what Murray has to offer you should start by learning out Murray State University.

 Image Credits: tourmurray.com